 Lewis is a young Sydney amateur theater director at his first experience: he is offered a job with a Governmental program for the rehabilitation of mentally ill patients in a Sydney institution for mentally ill.
 His project is overrun by one of the patients Roy who wants to put on stage Cosi Fan Tutte (Mozart).
 None of the patients in the cast is able to sing and none of them knows Italian which is the language of the libretto.
 Through a lot of difficulties Lewis and his cast develop a deep understanding.
 The play smartly adapted for the unusual cast is finally produced: lots of unforeseen situations solved 'a la crazy way'but indeed brilliantly.
 Great success and sad farewell of the director from his cast.
-Written by

 Lorenzo Matteoli <firstname.lastname@example.org>

 When Chasing Your Dreams...
 It Helps To Be A Little Crazy!

 Did You Know?

 , but during shooting he was taken to the hospital suffering from chest pains and was diagnosed with inoperable lung cancer.
 He died a few months later.
 See more

 This is just another battle of the sexes.

 Oh, I suppose so...
 If you could describe the Crusades as a sightseeing lark on the way to Jerusalem!